myubi/the-crossing-board/data/faq.md

 title: Frequently Asked Questions
 ---

-## "I want to change the address/name for my subscription, what should I do?"
+## "I want to change the **shipping** address/name for my subscription, what should I do?"

-To change your address/name on your subscription, please login to your account on our shop page. _(If you do not have an account yet, just create one with the same email you used to make a subscription._)
+To change your **shipping** address/name on your subscription, please login to your account on our shop page. _(If you do not have an account yet, just create one with the same email you used to make a subscription._)

-You will then need to change it in **two places**:

-**Shipping address:**

-Under 'Shop', log in to your account.
-Click on 'View your subscriptions'.
+Click on 'View Addresses'.
-Click on your subscription number.
-Under ‘change address' click 'update' and enter your new details.

-**Default address:**

-Under 'Shop', log in to your account.
-Click ‘View Addresses’.
 Delete any old addresses.
-Click ‘Add a New Address’.
+Click 'Add a new address'.
+It is important to TICK the box 'Set as default address' before you 'update address'.

 ![Changing address information](/images/faq/change-address.gif)

-## "I want to change the billing address.
+## "I want to change the **billing** address.
 How do I do this?

-To change your billing address, please login to your account on our shop page. _(If you do not have an account yet, just create one with the same email you used to make a subscription._)
+To change your **billing** address, please login to your account on our shop page.

 Click on 'View your subscriptions'.
 Click on your subscription number: